LLM-Text Watermarking based on Lagrange Interpolation: Security Evaluation

 \section{Security Evaluation}

-According to our security model (see Figure~\ref{fig:adversary}), the adversary has full control over the LLM-generated text.
-They may freely modify, delete, edit, replace, or duplicate any part of it.
-In this setting, unconditional security is unattainable, as the adversary can always rewrite the content from scratch using the original as a guide.
-A more realistic goal is to ensure that an adversary -- seeking to save time by reusing parts of the original text -- is likely to leave behind fragments of the watermark that, with high probability, still allow recovery of the original author's identity.
-Therefore, the primary security objective is to preserve authorship attribution.
-Indirectly, this means (1) maximizing the probability of recovering the embedded identity, and (2) increasing the effort required to fully erase authorship to a level comparable with rewriting the entire text from scratch.

-Let us consider the extent to which an adversary must tamper with the watermarked text to successfully destroy the watermark.
-In other words, we aim to determine the threshold beyond which the original owner can no longer prove authorship or extract their identity $K$ from the LLM-generated text.
-During extraction, we obtain a total of $N=F+R$, where $F$ are valid points that lie on the original straight line $f(x)$ and $R$ are spurious points resulting from two sources: (1) noise introduced by the extraction process itself, and (2) modifications introduced by the adversary.
+Once a text is generated, an adversary can insert, delete or substitute some tokens.
+Instead of analyzing each attack separately, we approach the problem in a more analytical way.
+We aim to determine the threshold beyond which a watermark cannot be extracted from the LLM-generated text.
+During extraction, we obtain $N=F+R$ number of points of, where $F$ are valid points that lie on the original straight line $f(x)$ and $R$ are spurious points resulting from two sources: (1) noise introduced by the extraction process itself, and (2) modifications introduced by the adversary.
 It is reasonable to assume that the $R$ points are randomly scattered on the plane $GF(2^n)\times GF(2^n)$.
-Clearly, the $K$ extraction is successful if any subset of random points forming a straight line is no larger than $F$.
+Clearly, the watermark extraction is successful if any subset of random points forming a straight line is no larger than $F$.